-If you’re a young person who has been working for quite a few years, chances are that you’ve been a tenant at one or a couple of different places by now.
+If you’re a young person who has been working for quite a few years, chances are you’ve been a tenant at one or more places already.

-While the nomadic life seems fun at first, after a certain point you just don’t want to rent or live with mom and dad anymore.
-Having a place to call your own has its benefits such as not answering to a landlord or a parent.
-Being a homeowner allows you to have that freedom.
+While the nomadic life seems fun at first, after a while you just don’t want to rent or live with mom and dad anymore.
+Having a place to call your own has its benefits such as not having to answer to a landlord or a parent.
+Being a homeowner gives you freedom.

-Additionally, if you feel like you belong in a particular city and are quite certain that you will be staying there for the next several years, it is unquestionably a good idea to buy your own house.
+Additionally, if you feel you belong in a particular city and feel quite certain that you will be staying there for several years, it is unquestionably a good idea to buy a home there.

 Related Video: Are You Ready to Move

-As a young adult, it may take a while to find solid footing in terms of job placement and security.
-However, perhaps after working for a few years, you might finally find stability in a company and be ready for a long term position.
+As a young adult, it may take a while to find solid footing in your chosen profession.
+However, after working for a few years, you may finally find stability in a company and be ready for a long term position.

-Having that job security will allow you to make financial decisions that you probably wouldn’t have been able to take earlier, and that includes buying a new house.
+Having that job security will allow you to make financial decisions that you couldn’t before – which includes buying a house.

-If you have a job that offers you good work life balance, health benefits and other advantages, you might want to make use of that security to invest in a house of your own.
+If you have a job that offers you good work-life balance, health benefits and other advantages, you may want to make use of that security to invest in a house of your own.

 Apart from a steady job, there are several ways to account for a steady financial situation.
-This could be through investments in real estate, the stock market, a part-time “side hustle” where you follow your passion turning it into a business on the side.
+This could be through investments in real estate, the stock market, a part-time “side hustle” where you have followed your passion and turned it into a prosperous business on the side.

 4. You’re Ready for Commitment

-A very good reason to want to buy your own house is if you’re planning on getting married or moving in with a partner.
-Having a studio or a one bedroom apartment can be fine if you’re living on your own with a pet.
+A very good reason to buy your own house is if you’re planning to get married or are moving in with a partner.
+Having a studio or a one-bedroom apartment will be fine if you’re living on your own with a pet.

-However, if there’s someone to consider in your life and the two of you are about to get married soon or move in together, you’ll be needing to plan together.
+However, if there’s someone else to consider in your life and the two of you are about to be married or move in together, you’ll need to plan together.
 This is the perfect opportunity to buy your first house and build on your partnership together.